amiramm/redislabs-docs/content/platforms/pks/_index.md

  ```
  $ echo 'ZGdlaWw3Cg==' | base64 --decode
  ```
- A Typical response will include the following lines:
+ A typical response will include the following lines:
  ```

  dgeil7